 Consider Your Collection Point

-One thing that can dramatically impact the amount that you pay for your Italian rental car is the point at which you collect it in Italy.
-If you arrange to collect your car in big cities such as Rome, Milan, Florence, or Naples, it is substantially cheaper than collecting it in smaller towns and airports (e.g. the Dolomites or random towns in Southern Italy).
+One thing that can dramatically impact the amount that you pay for your Italian rental car is where you collect it from.
+If you arrange to collect your car in big cities such as Bologna, Milan, Florence, or Naples, it is substantially cheaper than collecting it in smaller towns and airports (e.g. the Dolomites or random towns in Southern Italy).

 This is not a marginal price difference.
-We are talking $300 for 2 weeks versus $300 for 4 days so be sure to consider this also.
+We are talking $300 for 2 weeks versus $300 for 4 days.
+As such, you should be sure to take this into consideration.

 Acquiring an International Driver’s Permit

-By law it is essential for anyone that wishes to drive in Italy to acquire an International Driver’s permit.
-Truth be told, you may never get asked to display this while dealing with rental companies or while driving, but it is better to be safe than sorry, and to make sure that you have the permit with you.
+It is essential for any non-EU that wishes to drive in Italy to acquire an International Driver’s permit.
+You may never get asked to show this.
+However, it is better to be safe than sorry.

 Get Comprehensive Insurance Cover

-In order to rent a car in Italy, you must have basic CDW coverage.
-It is worth also paying for the theft cover, especially if travelling in Southern Italy and Sicily where rental car break ins are not unheard of.
+You must have basic CDW coverage for renting a car in Italy.
+It is worth also paying for the theft cover.
+This is particularly the case if you plan on travelling in Southern Italy and Sicily where rental car break-ins are far from unheard of.

-Just as it is better for you to book and organise your rental car in advance, I would also advise that you do the same with your insurance.
-If you simply book your rental car online, and try and add the insurance later, you will wind up paying a higher price for it.
+It is advisable to purchase your car rental insurance in advance, just like your rental itself.
+If you book your rental car online, then try and add the insurance later, you will wind up paying a higher price for it.

 This is a very important thing to remember.
 If you have a credit card that has insurance, you may automatically assume that you are covered for renting a car in Italy.
 However for the majority of card providers, Italy is excluded from the areas that they cover.

-Ensure that you read the small print of your policy and check with your credit card company before travelling to Italy and picking up a rental car.
+Ensure that you read the small print of your policy.
+Check whether you are covered by your credit card company before travelling to Italy and picking up a rental car.

-Unless you really feel strongly about doing so, it is not really necessary to spend a lot of money on buying or renting a GPS.
+It is not necessary to spend a lot of money on buying or renting a GPS when renting a car in Italy.
 Instead, make use of offline map apps such as Google Maps and Maps.Me.
 The latter still detects your location even when offline.

-In conjunction with these useful phone apps, you should also ensure that your phone supports international roaming (without being extortionately expensive to do so), or pick up a local Italian Sim card.
+In conjunction with these useful phone apps, you should also ensure that your phone supports international roaming (without being extortionately expensive to do so).
+Alternatively, pick up a local Italian Sim card.
+Many Italian phone providers (including TIM and Wind) offer reasonably-priced tourist sim packages.

 There are over 200 ZTL zones across Italy.
-Each of these are well marked, but you need to know what you are looking for.
+Each of these is well marked.
+However, you need to know what you are looking for.
 A ZTL zone is indicated by a sign that has a big red circle on it, depicting that no cars can enter the zone.

 You should also keep in mind that the entry points to ZTL zones are heavily monitored by surveillance cameras.
 If you pass into the zone, your license plate number is recorded and a ticket is automatically issued.

-I am sure that arriving back home from your Italy vacation to see that a hefty Italian fine has been sent to you via international delivery is not the kind of souvenir that you want, so do try to be careful here.
+Try to be careful with this.
+A lot of people have unknowingly driven into a ZTL zone when driving down a one-way street.
+Arriving home from your Italy vacation to see that a zTL fine has been sent to you via international delivery is surely not the kind of souvenir that you want.

 ZTL Zones – Things to Keep in Mind